-The City has consistently had approximately four and half months in unrestricted net position over the last three years.
-The average for the peer group was over six months.
+The City has consistently had at least four and half months in unrestricted net position over the last three years, with 4.5 months in unrestricted net position in 2016. average for the peer group was over 4.5 months at 5.7 months in 2016.
+The GFOA recommends at least two months in unrestricted net position, which the City exceeded in the last three years.